 Intent of Inspection

-The intent of the water well inspection is to provide the property purchaser (or buyer) a report of the condition of the visible components of the water system and the ability for the system to provide a water supply for the home at the time of inspection.
+The intent of the water well inspection is to provide the property purchaser (or buyer) a report of the condition of the visible components of the water system and the ability of the system to provide a water supply for the home at the time of inspection.
 As the water requirements of every household are different, it does not guarantee an adequate supply for the home.
 It is not a water test and does not guarantee the water is safe for consumption.

 Included in the Inspection